ViCCo-Group/thingsvision/docs/index.md

 THINGSVision is a python toolbox to quickly and easily extract and analyze image representations from state-of-the-art neural networks for computer vision.

-To get started, please check out the [Getting Started](GettingStarted.md) page, as well as our List of [Examples](Examples.md), or try our Colab Notebooks for [Pytorch](https://colab.research.google.com/github/ViCCo-Group/THINGSvision/blob/master/doc/pytorch.ipynb) and [Tensorflow](https://colab.research.google.com/github/ViCCo-Group/THINGSvision/blob/master/doc/tensorflow.ipynb) .
+To get started, please check out the [Getting Started](GettingStarted.md) page, as well as our list of [Examples](Examples.md), or try our Colab notebooks for [Pytorch](https://colab.research.google.com/github/ViCCo-Group/THINGSvision/blob/master/doc/pytorch.ipynb) and [Tensorflow](https://colab.research.google.com/github/ViCCo-Group/THINGSvision/blob/master/doc/tensorflow.ipynb) .

 ## Model collection